Can’t start your BMW due to a dead battery? This guide provides step-by-step instructions on changing the BMW 3-Series E90 E91 E92 E93 battery.

 - BMW Battery Registration Scan Tool

 - Remove the key from the ignition.
-Before replacing the car battery on your BMW 3-Series, remove the key from the ignition.
+Remove the key from the ignition before replacing the car battery on your BMW 3-Series.
 BMW can be sensitive to voltage drops, and keeping the key in the ignition can cause electrical problems.

-- Locate battery.
-Open trunk.
+- Locate the battery and open the trunk.
 In your BMW 3-Series, the battery is located in the trunk.
 To access the battery, you need to remove the cover on the right side of the trunk.

 - Remove the panel to access the battery.

-- Protect Terminals.
-Spray battery terminal protector on the battery posts and clamps.
+Protect Terminals.
+Spray the battery terminal protector on the battery posts and clamps.
 A battery protector helps seal the metal surfaces.
 It helps reduce corrosion and improves current flow.

-- Perform Battery Registration Follow the steps to perform BMW battery registration.
+Perform Battery Registration Follow the steps to perform BMW battery registration.
+You can use the YOUCANIC Full System Scanner to register the BMW Battery.

 - 335d and M3 models were manufactured from 2004-2013.